 As part of its humanities-based approach to civic engagement, the Scranton Area Neighborhood Park Collaborative designed the Heritage Series—presentations on cultural heritage coupled with opportunities for storytelling and affirmation of shared values.
 The aim was to spark conversations about the rich diversity of the West Scranton community and to bring residents into conversation about the future of their neighborhood.

 The series began in November 2014 with Turkish Coffee, organized by Maureen McGuigan, deputy director of arts and culture for Lackawanna County, and sponsored by the Turkish Cultural Center Scranton Branch.
 Yasin Kucak, director of the Turkish Cultural Center, and another young Turkish man who had grown up in Russia gave a presentation about Turkish culture and cuisine as well as their experiences as immigrants.

 Most of the residents who participated in Turkish Coffee were of Welsh, Irish, or German descent.
 Following the main presentation, McGuigan asked the assembled group to talk about their own cultural heritage as well as their feelings about West Scranton, including economic challenges and fears about change in the neighborhood.

-“Although some of the conversation started out negatively, once people were talking more in depth and about specific things, the mood shifted.
+“Although some of the conversations started out negatively, once people were talking more in-depth and about specific things, the mood shifted.
 It was very touching to see the pride people had about West Scranton,” McGuigan said.